 10. Small parts made from scratch.

 When we had the idea to do this everyone thought it was great.
 The reality is that we could not agree in what order they should be placed or if we had the images required to make the top ten.
-It would be fair to say that these are the most common repairs we see and just a few of what can be a complicated repair.
+It would be fair to say that these are the most common repairs we see and to a certain degree can be complicated to complete.